MarcociZ/zoe-blog-backend/README.md

-# Technologies to use in backend:
+# Technologies being used for backend:

 - NodeJs/ES6 v21.6.0 - is used to implement node commants for web server inmplementation